TQA-Bench: Evaluating LLMs for Multi-Table Question Answering

+Concretely, each experiment aims to evaluate one particular facet of the above questions, as we enumerated below:

+\begin{itemize}[topsep=5pt, leftmargin=1em] \item\textbf{Experiment 1.
+Comparison of single- and multi-table scenarios}: previous table QA datasets predominantly focus on single-table settings.
+To investigate how integrating multiple tables affects question-answering performance, this experiment compares the performance of LLMs when using single versus multiple tables.
+Specifically, the LLMs tested include \textsc{GLM-4-9B-Chat}, \textsc{Qwen2.5-7B-Instruct}, \textsc{Llama3.1-8B-Instruct}, \textsc{GPT-4o-mini} and \textsc{ DeepSeek-R1-Distill-Qwen-7B}.
+In the single-table condition, all relevant tables are merged into one table before being provided to the LLMs.

-\begin{itemize}[topsep=5pt, leftmargin=1em] \item \textbf{Experiment 1.
-Serialization format evaluation}: given the importance of serialization in managing long-context, Multi-Table data, our first experiment compares two commonly used formats: Markdown and CSV.
-These formats are selected for their standardization and efficiency in handling long tables, as opposed to JSON.
-We conduct this comparison using a variety of models including \textsc{GPT-4o}, \textsc{GPT-4o-mini}, \textsc{Qwen2.5-7B-Instruct}, \textsc{Qwen2.5-Coder-7B-Instruct}, and \textsc{Llama3.1-8B-Instruct}.
-The results from this experiment will determine the serialization method to be used in subsequent experiments to ensure consistency across all evaluations.
+\item \textbf{Experiment 2.
+Serialization format evaluation}: given the importance of serialization in managing long-context, multi-table data, our experiment compares four commonly used formats: Markdown, CSV, JSON and HTML.
+These formats are selected for their standardization.
+We conduct this comparison using a variety of models including \textsc{Qwen2.5-7B-Instruct}, \textsc{Qwen2.5-Coder-7B-Instruct}, and \textsc{Llama3.1-8B-Instruct}.
+The results will determine the serialization method in subsequent experiments to ensure consistency across all evaluations.